Most of us don’t see our creative work as a business.

 - Make time for your creative work – including those personal, exploratory projects that may not pay immediately, but are essential for keeping any creative practice alive.

 - Make time to grow your business too.
-But do this by focussing on just one task at a time, rather than juggling a huge list of things you could, should and ought to do and finishing none of them.
+But do this by focussing on just one task at a time, rather than juggling a huge list of things you could, should and ought to do – and finishing none of them because you’re spreading yourself too thinly.

 4. Make creativity a habit

-Habits and routines can support you, especially if your work is unpredictable, your routines often disrupted.
+Habits and routines can support you.
+Especially if your work is unpredictable and your routines are often disrupted.

 Don’t wait for inspiration to arrive.
 Don’t wait to clear the decks, for some magical stretch of free time to open up so you can work on something.
 Make the time.
 Take the choice out of whether you create or not, by blocking out time in your calendar and getting down to it, whether you feel like it or not.